MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 2/Hydrocarbon.md

 		e.
 Enantiomers are mirror images of each other
 	F. Can break up cells into four broad categories
 		a.
 Lipid (fat)
-			- Oleic acid and eliadic acid have same nums of carbons, but different shapes
+			- Oleic acid and Iliadic acid have same nums of carbons, but different shapes
 				i.
 Oleic acid has a bent shape
 					~ cis configuration
 				ii.
-Eliac acid has a linear shape
+Iliac acid has a linear shape
 					~ trans configuration
 IV. [[Amino Acids]]